frontapp/partner-channel-template/README.md

 This file contains utility functions for making requests to Front's API from your channel.

 ### Further reading
-Refer to our [in-depth tutorial](https://dev.frontapp.com/docs/getting-started-with-partner-channels) for a detailed walkthrough of this project and how you can use it to facilitate the development of a Front partner channel integration.
+Refer to our [in-depth tutorial](https://dev.frontapp.com/docs/getting-started-with-partner-channels) for a detailed walkthrough of this project and how you can use it to facilitate the development of a Front application channel integration.